 Overall, it should go without saying that I you should give L’Artisan des Glaces a try.
 After all, this is ice cream, so any of you with any sense at all didn’t need my recommendation here.
 In fairness, it can be difficult to stop here with the excellent Les Halles Boulangerie-Patisserie right next to it, even with the siren song of ice cream.
 The only solution?
 Stop by the patisserie for a nice dessert, then see Impressions de France, then grab some ice cream.
 Repeat as many times as necessary.
 (Warning: you might not make it past France in your tour of World Showcase.)

 Have you tried L’Artisan des Glaces?
 Any favorite flavors of ice cream or sorbet?
 Favorite unique ice cream creations?
 Considering trying this spot?
-Any other thoughts or questions?
-Share below in the comments!
+Do you agree or disagree with our review?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!